tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `cluster_intranet_subnet_id` - (Optional) Subnet id who can access this independent cluster, this field must and can only set  when `cluster_intranet` is true. `cluster_intranet_subnet_id` can not modify once be set.
 * `cluster_intranet` - (Optional) Open intranet access or not.
 * `cluster_ipvs` - (Optional, ForceNew) Indicates whether `ipvs` is enabled.
 Default is true.
 False means `iptables` is enabled.
 * `cluster_max_pod_num` - (Optional, ForceNew) The maximum number of Pods per node in the cluster.
 Default is 256.
-Must be a multiple of 16 and large than 32.
+The minimum value is 4.
+When its power unequal to 2, it will round upward to the closest power of 2.
 * `cluster_max_service_num` - (Optional, ForceNew) The maximum number of services in the cluster.
 Default is 256.
-Must be a multiple of 16.
+The range is from 32 to 32768.
+When its power unequal to 2, it will round upward to the closest power of 2.
 * `cluster_name` - (Optional) Name of the cluster.
 * `cluster_os_type` - (Optional, ForceNew) Image type of the cluster os, the available values include: 'GENERAL'.
 Default is 'GENERAL'.
 * `cluster_os` - (Optional, ForceNew) Operating system of the cluster, the available values include: 'centos7.6.0_x64','ubuntu18.04.1x86_64','tlinux2.4x86_64'.
 Default is 'tlinux2.4x86_64'.